Algebraic Connectivity Reveals Modulated High-Order Functional Networks in Alzheimer's Disease: Abstract

 \section{Abstract}

-Functional MRI is a neuroimaging technique aiming at analyzing the functional activity of the brain by measuring blood-oxygen-level-dependent signals throughout the brain.
+Functional MRI is a neuroimaging technique that analyzes the functional activity of the brain by measuring blood-oxygen-level-dependent signals throughout the brain.
 The derived functional features can be used for investigating brain alterations in neurological and psychiatric disorders.
-In this work, we employed the hypergraph structure to model high-order functional relations across brain regions, introducing algebraic connectivity ($a(\mathcal{G})$) for estimating the hyperedge weights.
-The hypergraph structure was derived from healthy controls to build a common topological structure across individuals.
-The considered cohort included subjects covering the Alzheimer’s disease (AD) continuum, that is both mild cognitive impairment and AD patients.
-Statistical analysis was performed using the hyperedges' weights as features to assess the differences across the three groups.
-Additionally, a mediation analysis was performed to evaluate the effectiveness and reliability of the $a(\mathcal{G})$ values, representing the functional information, as the mediator between tau-PET levels, a key biomarker of AD, and cognitive scores.
-The proposed approach outperformed state-of-the-art methods in identifying a larger number of hyperedges statistically different across groups.
-Among these, two hyperedges belonging to salience ventral attention and somatomotor networks showed a partial mediation effect between the tau biomarkers and cognitive decline.
-These results suggested that the $a(\mathcal{G})$ can be an effective approach for extracting the hyperedge weights, including important functional information that resides in the brain areas forming the hyperedges.
+In this work, we employed a hypergraph to model high-order functional relations across brain regions, introducing algebraic connectivity ($a(\mathcal{G})$) for estimating the hyperedge weights.
+The hypergraph structure was derived from healthy controls to build a common topology across individuals.
+The considered cohort for subsequent analyses included subjects covering the Alzheimer’s disease (AD) continuum, encompassing both mild cognitive impairment and AD patients.
+Statistical analysis and three classification tasks: HC vs AD, MCI vs AD, and HC vs MCI, were performed to assess differences across the three groups and the potential of the hyperedge weights as functional features.
+Furthermore, a mediation analysis was performed to evaluate the reliability of the $a(\mathcal{G})$ values, representing functional information as the mediator between tau-PET levels, a key biomarker of AD, and cognitive scores.
+The proposed approach identified a larger number of hyperedges statistically different across groups compared to state-of-the-art methods.
+The $a(\mathcal{G})$ hyperedge weights also demonstrated a higher discriminative power in all three binary classifications.
+Finally, two hyperedges belonging to salience/ventral attention and somatomotor networks showed a partial mediation effect between the tau biomarker and cognitive decline.
+These results suggested that $a(\mathcal{G})$ can be an effective approach for extracting the hyperedge weights, including important functional information that resides in the brain areas forming the hyperedges.